Sarita-021/parsers/README.md

 12. Setup for recommendation analysis model
 13. Run the jupyter notebook recomendation_rating_clothes.ipynb

+## Future Plans
+1. Further improving the bot by providing the real-time data of Myntra, so as to further help user to get access of latest trends on Myntra along with the trends in the world.
+   - This will not only help users but also helps sellers to further customize their products according to user to increase the sell.
+2. Further improving the accuracy of the recommendation system by dividing the into multiple parts:
+   - Based on temporary trends influenced by festivals, influenced by actors, movies, etc.
+   - Based on users purchase history.
+   - Trending on Myntra.
+   - New on Myntra.

 ## Team Members
 | Name | LinkedIn |
 | --- | --- |